marco-ostaska/itm6-integrity-check/README.md

         COMPFQDN         # Computer Domain Name
 ```

+### OUTPUT

+The script will output a message for each product code that is checked.
+If the agents for the product code are collecting data correctly, the message will contain a list of the agents that are online.
+If there is an error, the message will contain information about the error and the agents that were affected.

+If the slack configuration option is set in the YAML file, the script will also send messages to the specified Slack channel.
+The messages will contain the same information as the output to the console.

+### TROUBLESHOOTING
+If you encounter any errors or issues while running the script, check the following:

+- Make sure that ITMRest is enabled and that you have a valid username and password for accessing it.
+- Check the configuration file for any errors or typos.
+- If you are having trouble connecting to ITMRest, try running the tacmd command tacmd login to verify that you can authenticate with the server.
+- If you are seeing errors related to metric groups or metrics, make sure that the names are spelled correctly and that they exist on your system.
+- If you are having trouble connecting to Slack, verify that the webhook token is correct and that you have permission to post to the specified channel.

 ### EXIT CODES

-There spme different error codes and their corresponding error messages that may appear during bad conditions.
+There some different error codes and their corresponding error messages that may appear during bad conditions.
 At the time  of  this  writing,  the exit codes are:

 ```
 10    Missing argument <yml file>